eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

     <img src="images/find_nhg_by_rnh.png" >
 </figure>

-3. zebra_rnh_fixup_depends() utilizes the rnh to locate the corresponding NHG 74, then by using "nhg_dependents" field in struct nhg_hash_entry, make a quick refresh to dataplane of NHH 73 which has five paths.

-The steps above immediately reflect the reachability status of ECMP paths and prevent packet loss, as Zebra just needs to refresh the two NHGs 73, 75 into the dataplane.
+3. zebra_rnh_fixup_depends() utilizes the rnh to locate the corresponding NHG 74, then by using the "nhg_dependents" field in the struct nhg_hash_entry, it performs a quick refresh to the dataplane of NHH 73, which has five paths.
+It will immediately reflect the reachability status of ECMP paths and prevent packet loss, as Zebra just needs to refresh the two NHGs 73, 75 into the dataplane.

 <figure align=center>
     <img src="images/nhg_depend_update.png" >
 </figure>

 4. When zebra_rnh_fixup_depends() is done, Zebra continues its original processing，calling zebra_rnh_notify_protocol_clients() to inform BGP that 200.0.0.1 as nexthop is changed.

 5. BGP triggers 2.2.2.2 and other routes updates which via 200.0.0.1.
 During 2.2.2.2's Zebra route handling, it may go back to step 2 for 2.2.2.2's rnh list if it is not empty.

 ### FPM's New Schema for Recursive Nexthop Group